Australia says signs El Nino weather pattern forming

 South Australia's wheat crop could face a bigger risk from the drier weather associated with El Nino.

-"I have downgraded my South Australia wheat forecast by nearly a million tons to 2.86 million tons," Woodhouse said, who sees overall wheat output at 22.56 million tons in the current crop year.
+"I have downgraded my South Australia wheat forecast by nearly a million tonnes to 2.86 million tonnes," Woodhouse said, who sees overall wheat output at 22.56 million tons in the current crop year.
 Australia is forecast to be the world's second-biggest wheat exporter again this year.

 EL NINO INTENSITY AND DURATION